 Calling all history buffs!
 Did you know the month of July is named after Julius Caesar who is responsible for the calendar year as we know it?
-Find out more July history here!
+Find out more about July history here!

 July 1, 1863, the Battle of Gettysburg started during the American Civil War.